usexfg/fuego/README.md

 _________________________________________________

 As for now, every House shall be called upon to join in alliance.
 We must fight together- alongside one another, to defeat our common enemy.
-Any contributions to all future {DRÆGONGLASS} developments are not only welcomed, but encouraged.
+Any contributions to all future {DRAGONGLASS} developments are not only welcomed, but encouraged.
 There is much, still, that remains to be done...For the Night is Dark, and Full of Terrors.

 This process of mining , however.. begins...Now.